Joseph Bobleter

 Joseph Bobleter (April 19, 1846 – July 3, 1909) was an American newspaper editor and politician.

-Biography
+Early life and career

 Joseph Bobleter was born in Dornbirn, Austria on April 19, 1846.
 He lived in New Ulm, Minnesota and was the editor/publisher of the New Ulm Review newspaper.
 He served in the 2nd Regiment Iowa Volunteer Cavalry during the American Civil War.
 He then served in the Minnesota National Guard was the adjutant general after the American Civil War.
 In 1883 and 1884, Bobleter served in the Minnesota House of Representatives and was a Republican.
 He also served as the mayor of New Ulm, Minnesota and as postmaster for New Ulm.
 From 1887 to 1895, Bobleter served as Minnesota State Treasurer.

+Personal life

 He married Mary Schneider on September 5, 1879, and they had eight children.

+Death

 Bobleter died in New Ulm on July 3, 1909.